matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 :file:`doc/index.rst`, which pulls in the :file:`index.rst` file for the users guide, developers guide, api reference, and faqs.
-The documentation suite is built as a single document in order to make the most effective use of cross referencing, we want to make navigating the Matplotlib documentation as easy as possible.
+The documentation suite is built as a single document in order to make the most effective use of cross referencing, we want to make navigating the matplotlib documentation as easy as possible.

 Additional files can be added to the various guides by including their base